-I only ever recommend what ingredient or tools I use for my recipes.
+I only ever recommend the ingredients or tools I use for my recipes.
 You can read more about our disclosure policy here ~

 Use your favorite 1:1 sugar substitute.

-Powered is preferred over granular, as it blends better and has a nicer texture.
+Powdered is preferred over granular as it blends better and has a nicer texture.
 Erythritol and xylitol also tend to get grainy when cold, but I found the powdered versions to do it much less.

-If you don’t have powdered erythritol or xylitol and only have granular, go ahead and give it a blast with a high-speed blender, or food processor.
-My favorite powdered sweetener by far is So Nourished Monk Fruit Blend, I find it has almost no aftertaste at all.
+If you don’t have powdered erythritol or xylitol and only have granular, give it a blast with a high-speed blender or food processor.

-Swerve and stevia will work perfectly fine here as well as does any powdered erythritol or xylitol brand.
+Swerve and stevia will work perfectly fine also as does any powdered erythritol or xylitol brand.

 Storage and Serving Suggestions

-You can make this no bake key lime pie recipe a day in advance, it does need to cool and firm up for a few hours or overnight.
+You may make this low carb key lime pie recipe a day in advance; it does need to cool and have time to firm for a few hours or overnight.

-This one will stay fresh in the fridge for daaaaaays.
-I had one kicking around for five whole days and it was still as good as it was on day one.
+This pie will stay fresh in the fridge for daaaaaays.
+I had one kicking around for five whole days, and it was still as good as it was on day one.
 Make sure to keep it covered and refrigerated.

-Or these small french fruit tarts with a creamy vanilla custard.
+- Small french fruit tarts with a creamy, vanilla custard?

 Lime Pie Filling